top of page

 4. Keep it under wraps

 We do recommend wrapping or binding in some form for the first 6 weeks.
 This can be as easy as wearing tubigrip we will give you, or very high waisted compression leggings from brands like 2XU.
 Although there's mixed research on the topic, there is no harm.
 Many women love it - it can feel very good after delivery, especially for csection mamas.
 Panty-style or compression shorts can be great (the less rigid the better) or good old-fashioned tubigrip works wonders.
-Go for size K or L - you can pick some up at our shire (Woolooware), Bondi Junction or Cammeray clinics.
+Go for size K or L - you can pick some up at, Bondi Junction or Cammeray.

 Wrapping should never substitute exercises, we may start you on a program as early as one week post and build you back to where you need to be.